TL;DR

 - Certainty and Predictability: You know exactly how much your family will receive, making it easier to plan for their future needs like daily living costs, childcare, and university fees.

 - Ideal for Interest-Only Mortgages: If you have an interest-only mortgage, the capital debt does not decrease over time.
-A level term policy ensures the full mortgage amount can be cleared, regardless of when you pass away.
+A level term policy can help support the full mortgage amount can be cleared, regardless of when you pass away.

 - Comprehensive Family Protection: It’s perfect for leaving a lump sum to replace a lost income, ensuring your family can maintain their lifestyle without financial hardship.